zlflzn31/Video-Game-Development-Independent-Study/README.md

 # Video-Game-Development-Independent-Study

-### Purpose:
+# Purpose:

-Because I couldn't find any class that teaches about 3D game using Unreal Engine 4, I decided to create a class for myself.
+- Because I couldn't find any class that teaches about 3D game using Unreal Engine 4, I decided to create a class for myself.
 This independent study is supported by Professor Baruah and Santos.

-Through this study, I learn basic components of Unreal Engine 4 and how to develop a 3D FPS game and comprehend more about advanced C++.
+- ## What I learned:
+  - OOP for high level game development
+  - develop complicated AI behaviors, such as "Find Nearest Player" and "Move To Player" environmental queries to enable AI enemies to take the shortest path to a current player
+  - Basic interactions between a player and enemies (damage, health, movement)

-### Dropbox links:
+# Dropbox links:

 - Weekly Progress Deliverable Folder Link:
 This below link directs to my dropbox document files folder which demonstrates my progress.